dacarras/r4sda/README.md

-  - Is a collection of simple wrapper functions, mainly, generated to solve common tasks when working with data from large scale assessment, secondary data from large national records, or other examples of daa with nested observations
+  - Is a collection of simple wrapper functions, mainly, generated to solve common tasks when working with data from large scale assessment, secondary data from large national records, or other examples of data with nested observations
   - It generates tables, variables, weights, and other objects to aid data analysis
   - It relies on libraries such as: dplyr, stringr, purrr among others